whatisnuclear/website/reactor-history.md

 Development Agency Vallecitos Experimental Superheat Reactor (EVESR) near San Francisco (which was actually an add-on reactor that you bolt to the outlet of your normal BWR).

-The key technical challenges for nuclear superheat has been reliable fuel elements at high temperature, considering burnup, corrosion, and erosion.
+The key technical challenges for nuclear superheat have been reliable fuel elements at high temperature, considering burnup, corrosion, and erosion.

 <div class="row">